raml-org/webapi-parser/examples/java/README.md

-## About
-This code provides some examples of how to use `webapi-parser` in Java projects.
+This folder provides examples of how to use `webapi-parser` in Java projects.

 ## Installation
 See [Java installation instructions](../../README.md#java).